spookyMC123/Vortex-Deamon/README.md

 Contributions to enhance the functionality or performance of the Draco Daemon are encouraged.
 Please submit pull requests for any enhancements.

 ## License
-(c) 2025 MJ and contributors.
+(c) 2025 RJ and contributors.
 This software is licensed under the InfinityForge License.

 ## Credits